 Inside Pretzel Tech on Heroku

-At the heart of the Pretzel Tech platform are several Ruby on Rails applications running on Heroku, backed by Heroku Postgres and supported by Heroku Redis.
+At the heart of the Pretzel Tech platform are several Ruby on Rails applications running on Heroku, backed by Heroku Postgres and supported by Heroku Data for Redis.
 Pretzel Rocks makes extensive use of Heroku Add-ons, including Scout for application performance monitoring, SendGrid for transactional email, and Papertrail for log aggregation.
 The platform also uses Sentry for error tracking and monitoring.